MADE IN GREEN by OEKO-TEX®

 - Criteria and requirements

-Requirements and criteria for marketing MADE IN GREEN on textile products that consumers buy in retail stores:
+Requirements and criteria for marketing MADE IN GREEN on textile products that consumers buy at retail (B2C):

-1. Any single component that equals or exceeds 5% of the total weight of the end product must be manufactured in STeP by OEKO-TEX® certified production facilities.
-At least 85% of the total weight of a single finished textile item must have come from STeP by OEKO-TEX® certified production facilities.
+- This criterion concerns only wet/chemical production facilities (excluding wet spinning processes).
+Each single component that equals or exceeds 5% of the total weight of the product shall be supplied by STeP by OEKO-TEX® certified production facilities.
+In addition, at least 85% of the weight of the single product shall be supplied by STeP by OEKO-TEX® certified production facilities.

-Requirements and criteria for intermediate products sold to business within the supply chain:
+Requirements and criteria for intermediate products sold to businesses iwthin the supply chain (B2B):

-The label issuer must be STeP by OEKO-TEX® certified and fulfil all of the above mentioned criteria.
+- The MADE IN GREEN label issuer shall be STeP by OEKO-TEX® certified and fulfil all of the above mentioned criteria.

 Since the MADE IN GREEN system is based on both the STANDARD 100 by OEKO-TEX system and the STeP by OEKO-TEX system, the production conditions are monitored and validated as part of the regular STeP company visits.
 STeP certified production sites are audited by OEKO-TEX® institutes such as Hohenstein before the first certificate is issued.